hck/cannie/README.md

     allow :index, on: :posts, unless: ->{ user.guest? }

+or

+    allow :index, on: :posts, if: &:admin?

+or

+    allow :index, on: :posts, unless: &:admin?

 These conditions are executed in context of `Permissions` object and its possible to use `user` method to access user that was passed to `Permissions::initialize`.

 ### Checking permissions